Sorecchione07435/MFCDialogPointerUtils/README.md

 This is a static library that can be included in any Visual C++ Win32 project especially in a dialog box

 ## Library Installation Guide

-1) First of all download all the source code files from this repository as a ZIP file
+1. **Download source files**: Download all source files from this repository as a ZIP file.

-2) After downloading the ZIP file extract it to any location
+2. **Extract files**: After downloading the ZIP file, extract it to a location of your choice.

-3)  Go to your project properties and add the directory where you extracted the ZIP file and add it as an additional include directory
+3. **Configure project properties**: Go to your project properties and add the directory where you extracted the ZIP file as an additional include directory.

    ```Configuration Properties -> C/C++ -> Additional Include Directories```
 ![Immagine 2024-08-12 095509](https://github.com/user-attachments/assets/56aa3015-b48f-495e-b62a-d5afaed4b231)
 ![Immagine 2024-08-12 095938](https://github.com/user-attachments/assets/0942cef7-5ab8-4ee8-a352-77eda2c0ff75)